wdawson/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 **Changelog:**

+* Feb 8, 2018: Updated to use Spring Boot 1.5.10, Angular 5.2.0, and the Okta Sign-In Widget v2.6.0.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/11).
+Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1741).
 * Jan 18, 2018: Updated to use latest client from [Build Your First Progressive Web Application with Angular and Spring Boot](/blog/2017/05/09/progressive-web-applications-with-angular-and-spring-boot) and the Okta Sign-In Widget v2.5.0.
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/7).
 Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1649).